 The organizers set themselves the task of initiating and supporting creation of new works which would be distinctive in composition and accessible for interpretation and which would be of benefit for the repertoire of non-professional choirs.

-Composers, without any age and/or nationality limitations, may enter into the competition with their compositions for youth choirs, with singers aged between 13 and 19 years (mixed, all-girls choirs, man choirs), written on a text of their choice – preferably in Czech, Slovak or Latin language – or alternatively in other language.
+Composers, without any age and/or nationality limitations, may enter into the competition with their compositions for youth choirs (mixed, all-girls choirs, man choirs), written on a text of their choice – preferably in Czech, Slovak or Latin language – or alternatively in other language.

 All texts, submitted in languages which use other than Roman alphabet, should be underlaid with phonetic transcription in the Roman alphabet (including the names of the authors of both lyrics and music) and accompanied with a rough translation into Czech or English language.

-We recommend to apply the compositions for women, men and mixed cast, mixed choires as four-part (soprano, alto, tenor, bass), for women choirs as four-part (soprano I., soprano II., alto I., alto II.) or three-part (soprano, mezzo-soprano, alto); for men choirs as four-part (tenore I., tenore II., bass I., bass II.) or free-part (tenore, baritone, bass); compositions (soprano, mezzo-soprano, alto, tenor, baritone, bass), for women and all-girls choirs as four-part (soprano I., soprano II., alto I., alto II.); those parts should not be further divided.
+We recommend to apply the compositions for women, men and mixed cast, mixed choires as four-part (soprano, alto, tenor, bass), for women choirs as four-part (soprano I., soprano II., alto I., alto II.) or three-part (soprano, mezzo-soprano, alto); for men choirs as four-part (tenore I., tenore II., bass I., bass II.) or three-part (tenore, baritone, bass); those parts should not be further divided.
 Recommended range in individual voices, taking into account the age singers, is – soprano (maximum pitch g2), alto (minimum pitch g), tenore (maximum pitch e1), bass (minimum pitch G).

-The applied composition should be a cappella with the use of percussion, based principally on singing, with the use of other means of expression or spoken words.
+The applied composition should be a cappella (with the possible use of percussion), based principally on singing, with the possible use of other means of expression or spoken words.